 - Illicit substance misuse: cocaine, amfetamine, cannabis.

 - Calcitonin gene-related peptide (CGRP)-induced headache (this substance is a vasodilator produced by the body and implicated in the pathophysiology of migraine.

 - Therapeutic non-analgesic medications: headache has been reported after use of a number of drugs.
-Most often incriminated are: atropine, digitalis, disulfiram, hydralazine, imipramine, nicotine, nifedipine, nimodipine.
+Common examples include: atropine, digitalis, disulfiram, hydralazine, imipramine, nicotine, nifedipine, nimodipine.

 - Headache has been reported after exposure to a number of organic and inorganic substances.
-Commonly incriminated substances include:
+Commonly responsible substances include: